mcoyne16/CoolShoppingCart/README.md

 ## Setup

 First, create and activate a new virtual environment, perhaps called "shopping-env"
-# conda create =n shopping_env python=3.8
+    conda create =n shopping_env python=3.8
-# conda activate shopping-env
+    conda activate shopping-env
+    pip install -r requirements.txt

+After cloning the repo, navigate there from the command line
+    cd ~/Desktop/CoolShoppingCart

+Within the new virtual environemtn, demonstrate your ability to run the Python script from the command-line:
+    python shopping_cart.py

-Next, in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your desired tax rate:
+Next, in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your desired tax rate depending on region:

-    USER_NAME = "Firstname Lastname"
+    TAX_RATE=0.0875

 > NOTE: the ".env" file is usually the place for passing configuration options and secret credentials, so as a best practice we don't upload this file to version control (which is accomplished via a corresponding entry in the [.gitignore](/.gitignore) file)